mrkvon/developing-distributed-app/intro.md

 I've spent a significant amount of time developing an app for collaborating in the past.
 But it didn't have users.
 So ... meh ... well ...

-...
+---

 I think [Solid](https://solidproject.org/) is an interesting idea.
 But it suffers from being young and toothless.
 I haven't seen a proper social network built with Solid.
 Most apps seem to be just apps for developers.
-[Assemblée Virtuelle](https://www.virtual-assembly.org/) with their [ActivityPods](https://github.com/assemblee-virtuelle/activitypods) have [built]() [interesting]() [stuff](), but it's [not backwards compatible with Solid Pods]().
+[Assemblée Virtuelle](https://www.virtual-assembly.org/) with their [ActivityPods](https://github.com/assemblee-virtuelle/activitypods) have [built](https://lescheminsdelatransition.org/) [interesting](https://www.virtual-assembly.org/semapps-2/) [stuff](https://www.virtual-assembly.org/siti-2/), but it's [not backwards compatible with Solid Pods](https://forum.solidproject.org/t/activitypods-adding-intelligence-to-solid-pods-with-activitypub/4962/12).

 I don't care for the inception ideas.
 I don't care for authority in Solid.
 I don't care for your new Specification.
 I want it to work.

-For me, Solid is: 1. an identity provider 2. a database that apps can connect to, with detailed permissions that owner(s) can specify
+For me, Solid is:

+1. an identity provider
+2. a distributed database that apps can connect to, and owners of data can specify detailed permissions for their data - who they want to share their data with

-As I said, i want to develop great real social applications.
+As I said, i want to develop great real-social applications.
 Applications that connect people in reality.

 One well explored, and popular use case is Hospitality Exchange.
 It's pretty clear what the system should do.

-so.
+So, let's focus on Hospitality Exchange for now.

 ## What is it supposed to do?